Calculate exactly how much baking soda or acid to adjust your pool's total alkalinity

 As a quick reference: 1.5 lbs of baking soda per 10,000 gallons raises total alkalinity by approximately 10 ppm.
 So if your 15,000-gallon pool reads 60 ppm and you want to hit 100 ppm, you need roughly 6 lbs of baking soda — but add it in stages, not all at once.

 Pool stores sell "alkalinity increaser" or "alkalinity up" products at a premium.
 The active ingredient is the exact same thing — sodium bicarbonate.
-A 13.5-lb bag of Arm & Hammer baking soda costs a fraction of the pool-branded version and works identically.
+A 15 lb Arm & Hammer bag costs a fraction of the pool-branded version and works identically.
+For the lowest $/lb shipped, compare a USP pure 50 lb bucket.
 The only advantage of pool-branded products is the convenience of dosing charts on the label.

 High alkalinity is trickier to correct because the same acids that lower TA also drop your pH.
 The strategy is to lower alkalinity with acid, then raise pH back up separately if needed.